bartosz-ziolkowski/bartosz-ziolkowski/README.md

 ## :man_technologist:  About Me :

-- :scientist:  From January 31, 2023, to January 31, 2025, I am pursuing my MSc in Computer Science and Engineering at the Technical University of Denmark.
 - :telescope:  In my spare time, I enjoy working on personal side projects, which you can check out on my GitHub profile :)

 ## :wrench: Technologies: